gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 ### 0.3 Provision database

 1. `heroku create mini-clm-backend`.
-2. `heroku addons:create heroku-postgresql:mini`.
+2. `heroku addons:create heroku-postgresql:essential-0` (Note: mini plan is no longer available).
-3. `heroku psql -c "CREATE EXTENSION IF NOT EXISTS vector;"`.
+3. `heroku pg:psql --app mini-clm-backend -c "CREATE EXTENSION IF NOT EXISTS vector;"`.
 4. I'll give you the details, you then copy `DATABASE_URL` into Heroku config & GitHub secrets.

 ---